Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Yeah.

-He immediately put his guys in charge, understanding that you just can't leave the uh previous ones in.
+He immediately put his guys in charge, understanding that you just can't leave the previous ones in.

-And so to continue the narrative, once Trump get in, it was a few months, a few weeks or months before he got rid of Kanye, but then he got rid of Comey, Camy becomes like an arch going on like the view and stuff and just constantly caning Trump, but okay, you can expect that, I suppose.
+And so to continue the narrative, once Trump gets in, it was a few weeks or months before he got rid of Komey, but then he got rid of Comey.

 Yeah.

-Um, you know, which was a a real pain to the MSNBC CNN types.
+And Mueller comes out and eventually says basically there's nothing there, you know, which was a real pain to the MSNBC, CNN types.

-Yeah, Rachel Madell.
+Yeah, Rachel Maddow most effective.

 Yeah.

-So, like, if there was nothing there, how did any of this even really happen?
+So like, if there was nothing there, how did any of this even really happen?

-He's their guy, obviously.
+He's their guy.

-But now we're back in second Trump, we're now in 47, so he's going after it.
+But now we're back in second Trump.

-Um so we've got a cash patel here saying today, I think this was only yesterday, or is it even today?
+So we've got a cash patel here saying today, I think this was only yesterday, or is it even today?

 No one is above the law.

-Today's indictment reflects this Department of Justice's commitment to holding those who abuse uh positions of power accountable for misleading the American people.
+Today's indictment reflects this Department of Justice's commitment to holding those who abuse positions of power accountable for misleading the American people.

 We will follow the facts in the case.